Consulta OnLine (periodico online) ISSN 1971-9892

 Constitution – starting from the widespread interpretation of the norm – as a

-division of State/Regions legislative competences through a mechanism of formal
+from the division of State/Regions legislative competences through a mechanism

-norm and from a theoretical and dogmatic framework of the ruptures, auto-ruptures
+from a theoretical and dogmatic framework of the ruptures, auto-ruptures and

-and facultative ruptures of the Constitution and identifies some general limits
+facultative ruptures of the Constitution and identifies some general limits for

 and, on these bases, questions the legitimacy of the constitutional provision